bennyfungc/accident-severity/README.md

 ## How to run

 Clone this repo / download each Jupyter Notebook file (.ipynb) and run the notebook.
+A subset of our dataset has been provided as `US_Accidents_Dec20.csv`.

 - `Visualization.ipynb` was used for data exploration and creating useful visualizations of our dataset